Zmolik/text-based_browser/README.md

 -  *back* (this command will show previous page)
 -  *google* (If web page was displayed before, it was also saved into a text file.
 You can display the saved web page from file by calling it without the prefix "https://" and postfix ".com", e.g. "google")
 -  *exit* (to quit the app)

+This program is based on project from hyperskill.org:  https://hyperskill.org/projects/79?track=2